ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/using-shell-client.rst

 The ioChem-BD shell client is intented to be deployed into a Linux box, where your calculations are generated and reside, or on any \*nix machine where calculations are visible.

 First we need to download the shell client into that box.
-To do so, you will first login in your Create Module.
-Then you click on *Options* in upper right menu bar.
-You need to selecy *Download shell client* so that it displays a form that will request your ioChem-BD password, the same that you used to login.
+To do so, you will first login in your Create Module, then click on *Options* in upper right menu bar and finally select *Download shell client*.

 .. figure:: /imgs/WebUploadForm5.png
    :alt: Options menu bar